Matthew McClung: Referee and steelworker

 In the following year, McClung refereed a single game, again between Yale and Princeton.
-He was a top candidate for umpiring a contest between Wisconsin and Carlisle in what would be one of the first games played at night, but did not receive the position.Pruter (2011), pp. 2-3 McClung refereed two games in 1897 alongside Dashiell.
+He was a top candidate for umpiring a contest between Wisconsin and Carlisle in what would be one of the first games played at night, but did not receive the position.
+McClung refereed two games in 1897 alongside Dashiell.
 The first game they served was Harvard and Yale's rivalry, The Game.
-The contest, which ended in a 0-0 tie, was the first time the rivalry was played since a bloody 1894 game led it to be cancelled.The Sun (1897), p.
-2 Following that work, they officiated a close game between Cornell and Penn.
+The contest, which ended in a 0-0 tie, was the first time the rivalry was played since a bloody 1894 game led it to be cancelled.
+Following that work, they officiated a close game between Cornell and Penn.
 McClung gained some fame among the football community following the 1897 year, so he was selected to referee in three games the following year.
-He was chosen before the season to again serve in the Harvard-Yale game, and was likely going to be a referee for the Yale-Princeton contest;Evening Star (1898), p.
-7 before the game, however, McClung was replaced by Edgar Wrightington.
-The other two games refereed that year were for Penn, their contests with Harvard and Cornell.The Scranton Tribune (1898), p.
-1 McClung's 1899 season was very similar to his previous year.
+He was chosen before the season to again serve in the Harvard-Yale game, and was likely going to be a referee for the Yale-Princeton contest; before the game, however, McClung was replaced by Edgar Wrightington.
+The other two games refereed that year were for Penn, their contests with Harvard and Cornell.
+McClung's 1899 season was very similar to his previous year.
 He was selected before the season to referee the Harvard-Yale game, and officiated a game between Pennsylvania and Harvard.